 The researchers found that employees in the United States had higher levels of embeddedness when they perceived high person-job fit (e.g., when they believed their job is a match to their individual skills).
 Employees in India had higher levels of embeddedness when they felt (a) a person-organization fit – they believed they fit in with the organization and its values and mission, (b) an organizational link (the extent to which a person believes they have personal associations in the organization), and (c) community links – connections within the community where the job is located.

-In both individualistic and collectivistic cultures, family embeddedness – the extent to which the family feels connected to the organization and views the company as a good match for the family member who is the employee – was an important aspect of total embeddedness.
+In both individualistic and collectivistic cultures, family embeddedness was an important aspect of total embeddedness.
+Family embeddedness refers to the extent to which the family feels connected to the organization and views the company as a good match for the family member who is the employee –

-So, how can a company increase their employees’ feeling of embededness within the organization?
-Ramesh and Gelfand suggest that in collectivist countries, employers can perform structured interviews to ensure employee-organization fit and highlight the commonalities between employees and the organization.
+So, how can a company increase their employees’ feeling of embeddedness within the organization?
+The researchers suggest that in collectivist countries, employers can perform structured interviews to ensure employee-organization fit and highlight the commonalities between employees and the organization.
 In individualistic cultures, employers can build skills specific to the job a person is performing to increase job-person fit.
-In both cultures, companies can reach out to employees’ families to involve them in the organization, with events such as “Bring Your Child to Work Day” or other company sponsored family activities.
-Knowing how an employee feels connected to an organization is important because that knowledge can be utilized to help improve that connection, resulting in decreased turnover, increased productivity and cost savings for the organization.
+In both cultures, companies can reach out to employees’ families to involve them in the organization, with events such as “bring your child to work day” or other company sponsored family activities.
+Knowing how an employee feels connected to an organization is important because that knowledge can be utilized to help improve that connection, resulting in decreased turnover, increased productivity, and cost savings for the organization.

 Ramesh, A., Gelfand, M. J. (2010) Will they stay or will they go?
 The role of job embeddedness in predicting turnover in individualistic and collectivistic cultures.
 Journal of Applied Psychology, 95, 807-823.